egonzalezh94/magicmirror/README.md

 It contains three main functions:

 1. Displays date and time using [Moment JS](http://momentjs.com/).
-2. Fetches weather using forecast.io's [API](https://developer.forecast.io/).
+2. Fetches weather using Dark Sky's [API](https://darksky.net/dev/).
 3. Gets San Francisco's bus departures close to home using San Francisco Municipal Transportation Agency's [API](http://www.511.org/developer-resources_transit-api.asp).

 ##Configuration
-All configuration is hard-coded for now, in near future information such as forecast.io and Muni's API keys will be added here as well as city, time locale, etc.
+All configuration is hard-coded for now, in the future, information such as Dark Sky and Muni's API keys will be added here as well as city, time locale, etc.

 ##Code